 Residential Low-Density (RL): up to 15 units per acre

 This land use category shall allow dwellings at densities up to 15 units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 The Residential Low-Density land use category identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single- family development, particularly the conservation of existing traditional low density neighborhoods, single-family attached and zero-lot line development, and small-scale multi- family development.
 Land development regulations shall determine gradations of density, specific uses and performance measures.
 Land development regulations shall specify criteria for the siting of low-intensity residential facilities to accommodate special need populations and appropriate community level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
-Land development regulations shall allow home occupations; accessory units in conjunction with single-family dwellings; and bed-and-breakfast establishments within certain limitations.
+Land development regulations shall allow home occupations; accessory units in conjunction with single-family dwellings; and bed-and-breakfast establishments within certain limitations and may allow neighborhood scale businesses

-Residential Medium-Density (RM): 8-30 units per acre
+Residential Medium-Density (RM): up to 30 units per acre

-This land use category shall allow single-family and multi-family development at densities from 8 to 30 dwelling units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
-Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
+This land use category shall allow single-family and multi-family development at densities up to 30 dwelling units per acre, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 The land shown as Residential Medium-Density on the Future Land Use Map identifies those areas within the City that, due to topography, soil conditions, surrounding land uses and development patterns, are appropriate for single-family, and medium-intensity multi-family development.
 Land development regulations shall determine gradations of density and specific uses.
 Land development regulations shall specify criteria for the siting of appropriate medium-intensity residential facilities to accommodate special need populations and appropriate community-level institutional facilities such as places of religious assembly, public and private schools other than institutions of higher learning, and libraries.
-Land development regulations shall allow home occupations within certain limitations.
+Land development regulations shall allow home occupations within certain limitations and may allow neighborhood scale businesses

 Mixed-Use Residential (MUR): up to 75 units per acre

-This land use category provides for a mixture of residential and office uses.
-Office uses that are complementary to and secondary to the residential character of the district are allowed as home occupations.
-Additional office uses may be allowed through a Special Use Permit process established in the Land Development Code.
-An essential component of the district is orientation of structures to the street and the pedestrian character of the area.
-Office uses located within this district should be scaled to surrounding neighborhoods and institutions.
-Land development regulations shall set the appropriate densities (up to 75 dwelling units per acre); the allowable uses; appropriate height (up to a maximum of 4 stories); design criteria; and landscaping requirements, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
+This land use category allows residential, commercial, office, retail and serve uses either as stand-alone uses or combined in a mixed-use development format.
+Structures in this category shall be oriented to the street and encouraged multi-modal transportation through the development design.
+An essential component of the district is the pedestrian character of the area.
+Development within Mixed-Use Residential areas shall ensure the compact, pedestrian character of this area.
+Land development regulations shall set the appropriate densities (up to 75 dwelling units per acre); the allowable uses; and design criteria; with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
+Maximum lot coverage within this category shall not exceed 100 percent of the net lot area.
+Compliance with stormwater, landscaping, height and other site development standards shall be as provided in the Land Development Code.
 Land development regulations shall specify the criteria for the siting of public and private schools, places of religious assembly and community facilities within this category.

 Mixed-Use Office/Residential (MOR): up to 20 units per acre